Bannterly/selfmemer/README.md

 | `accounts` | array | List of account objects |
 | `mothership_id` | string or null | `id` of the account that receives transfers |

----

 ## Getting your Discord token

 1. Open Discord in a **web browser** at `discord.com`.
 Do not use the desktop app.
 2. Press `F12` to open developer tools.
 3. Go to the **Network** tab and set the filter to **Fetch/XHR**.
 4. Send any message in any channel.
 5. Click one of the requests that appears.
-Open **Headers** → **Request Headers** → find `Authorization`.
+Open **Headers** then **Request Headers** and find `Authorization`.
 That value is your token.

 > Your token gives complete access to your Discord account.
 Never share it, never commit `config.json`, and never paste it anywhere except your local config file.

----

 ## Security

-- `config.json` is in `.gitignore`, it will not be committed
+- `config.json` is in `.gitignore` and will not be committed
 - `balance_*.json` history files are also excluded
 - `attached_assets/` is excluded
 - Runtime state files (lock files, transfer triggers) are excluded
 - No credentials are logged or sent anywhere other than directly to Discord
-- The Flask server binds to `0.0.0.0:5000`, if you expose this port externally, add authentication
+- The Flask server binds to `0.0.0.0:5000` — if you expose this port externally, add authentication

----

 ## License